-Please note that in the absence of real, objective reasons that things are going to be better, hope and optimism can be counter-productive because there is a good chance they will lead to disappointment.
+It should be noted that in the absence of real, objective reasons that things are going to be better, hope and optimism can be counter-productive.
+Without subsequent improvement in circumstances, there is a good chance that unrealistic hope and optimism will lead to disappointment.

 3. The Three Musketeers of Resilience

-The book “Restore Yourself” by Edy Greenblatt (2009) presents strategies for combating professional exhaustion, through focusing on regular restoration of personal resources.
+The book Restore Yourself by Edy Greenblatt (2009) presents strategies for combating professional exhaustion and burnout by focusing on regular restoration of personal resources.

 The “three musketeers” described by Greenblatt are;